Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

     }
     ```

 In this case we have builder enabled by default, with `timestamp` registration override.
-Each validator has its own `public_key` overrde.
+Each validator has its own `public_key` override.
 All validators will use the same `0x6e35733c5af9B61374A128e6F85f553aF09ff89A` as `fee_recipient`.

 ### validators-proposer-config-refresh-enabled